phidatahq/phidata/README.md

 ## What are Agents?

-Agents are programs that use language models to control execution flows.
+Agents are programs that use language models to control the execution flow.
 They can perform tasks autonomously by integrating tools, memory, and knowledge.

 - **Level 0**: Agents with no tools (basic inference tasks).
-- **Level 1**: Agents with tools for advanced task execution.
+- **Level 1**: Agents with tools for autonomous task execution.
 - **Level 2**: Agents with knowledge, combining memory and reasoning.
 - **Level 3**: Teams of agents collaborating on complex workflows.